SimonCropp/Delta/readme.source.md

 ## Certificates and Chromium

 Chromium, and hence the Chrome and Edge browsers, are very sensitive to certificate problems when determining if an item should be cached.
-Specifically, if a request is done dynamically (type: xhr) and the server is using a self-sign certificate, then the browser will not send the `if-none-match` header.
+Specifically, if a request is done dynamically (type: xhr) and the server is using a self-signed certificate, then the browser will not send the `if-none-match` header.
+Reference: https://issues.chromium.org/issues/40666473.
 If self-signed certificates are required during development in lower environment, then use FireFox to test the caching behavior.

 ## 304 Not Modified Flow